mytchel/bom/README.md

 All this program does is print a little (it has direct access to the io address space, for now), fork a few times and the forked processes do something similar.

+## Build

+Just run make.
+There do seem to be some problems with gnu make though.

 ### Working

 - Virtual memory